MWC 2018: Key takeaways

 The Delta Perspective

 As with hardware, the telecoms industry requires a new mindset.
 The search for the next wave of industry-level service innovation is likely to be futile.
 Rather, operators will need to build their strategies individually based on asset base, access to capital and local market conditions to determine where they can generate returns.
 The challenge to identify service innovation should not detract from the on-going priorities of Quality of Experience (QoE) innovation.
 Announcements on this topic, such as the partnership between T-Mobile and Ericsson were less widely reported than others but they are critical to the operator’s future performance.
 As networks become increasingly reliant on high-bandwidth services ensuring a high quality of experience is key, there is already evidence that operators that can deliver a high QOE can deliver subscriber gains.
-As such, it is time that network operators start to take QOE Scoring as seriously as NPS.
+As such, it is time that network operators start to take QOE Scoring as seriously as other industry CX metrics.

 Selected Service Innovation MWC announcements